UncleRus/MultiOSD/README.md

 Capabilities:
    * switching between screens
-   * config console
+   * configuration console
-   * no image "snow"
+   * no image snow
    * ADC RSSI and battery stats - useful with simple FC, such as CC3D